If you're interviewing for an IT job, be prepared to answer technical interview questions.

 Prepare answers to standard interview questions as well as for technical ones.
-Employers will be interested in how you’ve conquered challenges in the past, whether you’ll fit into their corporate culture.
-They’ll also want a sense of your short- and long-term career plans in order to determine if you’re likely to remain with their company.
+Employers will be interested in how you’ve conquered challenges in the past, as well as whether you’ll fit into their corporate culture.
+They’ll also want a sense of your short- and long-term career plans to determine if you’re likely to remain with their company.

 Develop a few questions to ask your interviewer(s).
 Most interviews end with the hiring manager asking if you have questions for him or her.
 Arrive with a few questions prepared ahead of time—this will demonstrate your interest in and enthusiasm for their operations.

 A few suggestions: ask about current projects in their pipeline, challenges facing their IT team, their development process, and/or their plans for future research and development.

 Prepare to make a good impression.
 To impress your interviewer, you need to arrive at the interview ahead of time, and be well-groomed and dressed in professional interview attire.
 It's also important to maintain eye contact, listen to the interviewer without interruption, and be aware of your body language.

 Don’t rush your answers.
 When technical questions arise during the interview, it’s fine to ask for clarification and to “think aloud” as you work through possible solutions for hypothetical problems.
 This will provide the interviewer a glimpse into your thought processes, and will also show your ability to communicate effectively and engage in a productive dialogue.